return42/sphkerneldoc/linux_src_doc/fs/gfs2/super_c.rst

 Description
 -----------

-If we've received a callback on an iopen lock then its because a remote node tried to deallocate the inode but failed due to this node still having the inode open.
+If we've received a callback on an iopen lock then it's because a remote node tried to deallocate the inode but failed due to this node still having the inode open.
 Here we mark the link count zero since we know that it must have reached zero if the GLF_DEMOTE flag